Calgary-Northern Hills

-Calgary-Northern Hills is a provincial electoral district in Calgary, Alberta, Canada.
+Calgary-Northern Hills was a provincial electoral district in Calgary, Alberta, Canada.
 The district was created in the 2010 boundary redistribution and is mandated to return a single member to the Legislative Assembly of Alberta using the first past the post voting system.
+It was dissolved in the 2017 boundary redistribution.

 History

 The electoral district was created in the 2010 Alberta boundary re-distribution.
 It was created from Calgary-Mackay which was split to make this district while the rest was merged with Calgary-Nose Hill to make Calgary-Mackay-Nose Hill.
+The district was dissolved into Calgary-North and Calgary-North East by the 2017 Electoral Boundaries Commission.

 Boundary history

 Electoral history

 The predecessor district Calgary-Mackay returned Progressive Conservative candidates.
 The current incumbent is Jamie Kleinsteuber who was first elected in 2015 in the riding of Calgary-MacKay.